tysongf/algorithm-sandbox/problem-solving/problem-solving.md

    -  Restate the problem in your own words.
    -  Ask questions.
+   -  Write notes.
-   -  Write notes and pseudo-code.
+   -  Write pseudo-code.
    -  What are the inputs?
    -  What are the outputs?
    -  Can the outputs be determined from the inputs?